awesomelistsio/awesome-ai/README.md

 - [FAT Forensics](https://fat-forensics.org/) - A toolkit for Fairness, Accountability, and Transparency in AI.
 - [Papers on AI Ethics](https://www.partnershiponai.org/papers/) - A collection of influential research papers on AI ethics.

+## Frameworks & Libraries

+- [Modus](https://github.com/hypermodeinc/modus): An open source, serverless framework for building intelligent agents and APIs in Go or AssemblyScript (a TypeScript-like language).

 ## Learning Resources

 - [Coursera: Machine Learning](https://www.coursera.org/learn/machine-learning) - An introductory machine learning course by Andrew Ng.